fenago/apache-solr/lab_guides/Lab_2.md

 from <http://www.oracle.com/technetwork/java/javase/downloads/index.html>
 if needed.

-Cygwin and curl utilities are not mandatory but will be helpful when we go deeper.
+Curl utilities are not mandatory but will be helpful when we go deeper.

 The next step is to download Apache Solr.
 An important point to keep in mind is that Apache Solr can also run as a standalone unit and is